vvvv/The-Gray-Book/reference/language/links.md

 # Links

-Links are the connections between pins.
-There are 3 different kinds of links.
+Links are the connections between pins on which data flows from one node to another.
+There are 3 different kinds of links:

 *Image:Normal Link, Reference Link, Delegate Link*

-Links can have any number of link points that can be added while a link is made.
-Link points can be selected, moved and deleted individually, ie. independent of the selection of the link.

-Links can be deleted with a `middle-click`.

-Finishing a link on an input with a middle-click starts a new link from the same source.

-By default links are not included in a marquee-selection when other elements (nodes, pads, regions) are already in the selection.
-To force the selection of links in such scenarios press <span class="keyseq"><kbd>SHIFT</kbd></span>.

-By doubleclicking an existing link you bring up the NodeBrowser to choose a node that will be inserted in the link.

-While making a link you can:

-* doubleclick to bring up the NodeBrowser and choose a node to be connected to the link
-* <span class="keyseq"><kbd>Ctrl</kbd></span> + click to create in input or output pin
-* <span class="keyseq"><kbd>Shift</kbd></span> + click to create a pad
-* <span class="keyseq"><kbd>Alt</kbd></span> + click or middleclick to create an IOBox.
+In [datatype patches](patches.md#datatype-patches), links can have colors, which tells you which [member operation](operations.md#member-operations) they belong to.

+A "yellow sock" on a link is a warning that the source of the link is mutable and it connected to more than one downstream node.
+Please read the full explanation in the tooltip to learn what this means and how you can deal with it.

+For many different actions you can do while creating a link, or on existing links, see [Link Shortcuts](../hde/keyboard-shortcuts.md#links).